Robert-van-Engelen/Forth500/manual.md

 the attribute values.

 If an exception occurs before a file is closed, the file cannot be opened again.
-Doing so generates error 264.
+Doing so returns error _ior_=264.
 The _fileid_ of open files start with 4, which means that the first file opened but not closed can be manually closed with `4 CLOSE-FILE .` displaying zero when successful.

 ### File errors